-- Make a nail soak, with a tablespoon of lemon juice, cup of lukewarm water and a squirt of liquid hand soap in a small plastic bowl.
+- Make a nail soak, with a tablespoon of lemon juice, cup of lukewarm water and a splash of liquid hand soap in a small plastic bowl.
 Soak your nails in this soapy water for 10-15 minutes, then rinse your hands off.

 Baking Soda Fights Stains

 A simple baking soda paste can be made to for DIY nail whitening.
 Water can be used to make the paste, but most prefer to add lemon juice, white vinegar or hydrogen peroxide* to the mix.
 Lemon juice and baking soda are the most popular combination to give nails a fresh clean look.

 To make the basic paste mix 1 part warm water to one part baking soda.
 Apply it on your finger tips and let it sit for a minimum of 10 minutes.
 Add a splash of lemon juice or white vinegar to the warm water if you like.